yashraj9011/AIDS-SEM8/README.md

-#  417523B -  Elective 3 - Industrial Internet of Things
+#  417523B -   Elective 5 - Big Data Analytics

 - Introduction to IIOT, History of IIOT, IOT Vs. IIOT, The Various Industrial Revolutions, Role of